Pretty-Good-Freedom-Tech/brainstorm/docs/TO_DO.md

 - who processAllTasks use so many if sude commands?
 Why did script seem to pause in reconciliation?
 - taskQueueManager and relayed tasks still need to incorporate structured logging

 TODO: 24 Aug 2025: profile-search.html page and its associated api
-1. when searching via file: stop using the whitelist in strfry/plugin folder.
-Instead, use the strategy we discussed in detail earlier.
-Run cypher query and store results in memory as a map.
-Design this map for search.
-2. Consider also including kind 0 profile data in that map.
-This should make file search much more performant.
-3. handleKeywordSearchProfiles: stop using multiple rounds of search.
-Just do one round and return results.
+ - /api/search/profiles/keyword/precompute-whitelist-maps?force=true
+ - /api/search/profiles/keyword/precompute-whitelist-maps/status
+ - api/search/profiles/keyword?searchString=jack&source=file&limit=60&observerPubkey=owner
+1. Review handleKeywordSearchProfiles search api.
+I suspect it may perform multiple redundant passes: Targeted passes, Broad prefilter, runExhaustiveTargetedRegex, runExhaustiveFixedLiteral, maybe more.
+Plan: do only one pass.
+Make sure search proceeds from high influence to low.
+Set limits on number of results.
+Implement button on front end to show more results or show hidden results.
+Goal: make search faster and more performant.
+It may be easier just to rewrite handleKeywordSearchProfiles from scratch after
+2. Create new POST precompute-kind0-maps endpoints, modelled after precompute-whitelist-maps api endpoionts, that makes a list of all pubkeys that are whitelisted on ANY list (see precompute-whitelist-maps/status endpoint for how to access this list); query strfry for all kind 0 data; for whitelisted pubkeys, obtain name, display_name, and about; create a new map that will live in memory.
+Use this map, if available, whenever doing keyword search.
+When doing keyword search, there should now be no need to query strfry or neo4j (when using source=file option), because all relevant data will be in memory.
+Goal: make profile search much more performant.
-4. Improve UI: Tweak which profiles have red border.
+3. Improve UI: Tweak which profiles have red border.
 Remove about data from profile cards, or truncate long ones.
-5. option to search name and display_name without about; see if faster results
+4. option to search name and display_name without about; see if faster results
+4. Improve UI: remove Legend; show info as popup over scores in profile cards

 TODO: 25 Aug 2025: revamp navbars
 1. Create guest navbar: